-Now, only in the new issue of Closer Weekly — on newsstands now! — friends and family of the iconic couple open up about the duo's tumultuous yet legendary marriage, filled with many ups and downs, and reveal how even after divorce, Lucy and Desi remained soul mates for life.
+In exclusive interviews with Closer Weekly, friends and family of the duo open up about their tumultuous yet legendary marriage, filled with many ups and downs, and reveal how even after divorce, Lucy and Desi remained soulmates for life.

 “Putting aside any and all personal problems they might have had, I would defy anyone to deny that they were one of the 20th century’s greatest couples,” theater legend Carol Channing, a close friend, tells Closer.

 The pair, who met on the set of the 1940 musical Too Many Girls, instantly fell in love, but friends say even from the beginning, the leading lady always took a secondary role to Desi.

 “Lucy always wanted to please him,” actress Ruta Lee a friend, tells Closer.
 “If he wanted something, she would get it for him.
 If they were seated and he needed more room, she would slide over.
 I found it surprising because she was such a strong, independent lady, but when it came to Desi, she was very old-fashioned.”

 And long absences while he was touring hurt their relationship — Lucy almost divorced him more than once over his infidelity.
 “Lucy first thought to do I Love Lucy with Desi because she knew it would keep him in one place,” explains Frank Gorey, Lucy’s former chauffeur of 30 years.